Final Fantasy VII Remake Part 2 to be Directed by Naoki Hamaguchi

 Sod paying full price for this on PC, and I know SE would charge full for it.

-By Square Enix's twisted logic they most likely are waiting on Nomura to Direct the port, after all he's the Creative director of all things FFVII , but don't worry he will notify us when he's becomes involved in another 4 spin offs for FFXVII ,that he has a new director for it but he will be hovering over everybody in a jetpack so he still needs our support.
+By Square Enix's twisted logic they most likely are waiting on Nomura to Direct the port, after all he's the Creative director of all things FFVII , but don't worry he will notify us when he's becomes involved in another 4 spin offs for FFXVI ,that he has a new director for it but he will be hovering over everybody in a jetpack so he still needs our support.

 I think the timed exclusive thing was just on PS4, now it's coming to PS5 and there is new content.
 If you wanna play, get a PS4 or PS5.